Quick and Easy Tomato Fish Stew

 What you'll need to make this recipe:

-• Tomatoes: This is an awesome recipe to make when you have access to lots of juicy peak summer tomatoes, but it works really well with canned tomatoes too.
+• Tomatoes: This is an awesome recipe to make when you have access to lots of juicy peak summer tomatoes, but it works really well year-round with canned tomatoes too.

-• Capers: For brininess and Mediterranean vibes.
+• Capers: A key ingredient for brininess and Mediterranean vibes.

-• Pantry Staples: Olive oil and salt
+• Pantry Staples: Olive oil and salt, for richness and flavor.

-How to make this easy summer fish recipe
+How to make this easy fish stew

 a pot of summer fish stew

-2. Chop the onions and add them to the pot
+2. Chop the onions and add them to the pot to soften slightly.

 3. Roughly chop the tomatoes and add them to the pot as well as a hefty pinch of salt